apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 </project>
 ```

-A multi-subproject build can of course build the same way as the single project setup.
+A multi-module build can of course build the same way as the single project setup.
 You should
 define the version either via property in the parent or use the `.mvn/maven.config` file.

 ## Dependencies

-In a multi-subproject build you have often the case that you define dependencies
+In a multi-module build you have often the case that you define dependencies
-between module(s).
+between modules.
 The usual way of defining dependencies and their appropriate
 versions has been to use `${project.version}` and this has not been changed.

 So the correct way to do such things can be seen in the following example: